Classical and new plumbed homology spheres bounding contractible manifolds and homology balls

 Our next ingredient is the following trick of Akbulut and Larson coming from the proof of their main theorem \cite[Theorem~1]{AL18}.

-\begin{definition} \normalfont The \emph{Akbulut-Larson trick} is an observation about describing the iterative procedure for passing from the surgery diagram of a Seifert fibered sphere to a consecutive one by using a single blow-up with an isotopy, see Figure~\ref{fig:trick}.
+\begin{definition} \normalfont The \emph{Akbulut-Larson trick} is an observation about describing the iterative procedure for passing from the surgery diagram of a homology sphere to a consecutive one by using a single blow up with an isotopy, see Figure~\ref{fig:trick}.

 \end{definition}